Campbell-Muscle-Lab/FiberSim/docs/pages/structures/batch/batch.md

 Thus, if the PC has 4 processors, you can run 3 jobs in almost the same time as you can run one.

 If the batch has more than 3 jobs, FiberPy will run the jobs in sequence based on the availability of processors, in this case starting the first 3 jobs simultaneously, and then launching the 4th job once the first simulation has finished.

+Note that your computer will other programs more slowly if it is using most of its processors to run FiberSim calculations.